International Network for Sustainable Energy

 evaluation

-The activities are presented through the Danish Schools Energy Forum: www.skoleenergi.dk, and partly through ESEEF, www.school4energy.net.
+The activities were presented through the Danish Schools Energy Forum: skoleenergi.dk (partly moved www.energitjenesten.dk/fa-et-skolebesog.html), and partly through ESEEF, www.school4energy.net (not available anymore).
 Many teachers find it easier to start new activities, when they have seen them described and presented.

 Read SEF article in SEN #29, 2000, (2 pages, 70 kB pdf file)